freeart/api-middleware/README.md

 - Clients with "user" roles have no policies.
 Only admins have.
 I can't cover this part of e2e to test **/policies**, **/policies/:id** and **/clients/:id/policies** properly for client with role="user"

+- Http statues in swagger.
+    - All API calls should describe 500 status for server error cases.
+    - All API calls with path/query/body params should describe 400 status to return what wrong with the input data [?limit=AAA] for example.
+    It helps to find issues on the frontend side.